 - Portfolios With Purpose: A stock market fantasy game that runs every year.
 Winners are able to dedicate the proceeds to a charity of their choice.
 Open to all skill levels

 Need some excellent stock ideas to get started?
 Every year we publish a list of the best stocks for the upcoming year, handpicked for potential performance and less risk.
-Use the 2013 Best Stocks to Invest In lists for ideas for dividend stocks, small caps, mid caps and large cap stocks.
+Use the 2014 Best Stocks Lists for ideas for dividend stocks, small caps, mid caps and large cap stocks.

 Photo by: Lance Ball; Flickr